learn-hub/IdeaPool/1-Atoms--atomic-ideas/active/issue-3.md

 ### Main Topics

-Physics, Multiplication, Density
+Physics, Environment

 ### Other Related Topics

-Water, Flood, Fluid Dynamics (Can a specific amount of snow lead to flooding in mountainous regions?)
+Water, Flood, Fluid Dynamics, Solid and Fluid, , Density

 ### Comments/Notes

-_No response_
+Can a specific amount of snow lead to flooding in mountainous regions?

 ### Overall Score